-Except as otherwise disclosed in this Circular, to the knowledge of the Corporation's management, no person who, (i) at any time since the beginning of the Corporation's financial year, has been a director or executive officer of the Corporation; (ii) is a proposed nominee for election as director of the Corporation; or (iii) is an associate or affiliate of any of the persons mentioned in paragraphs (i) or (ii) has any interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in any of the items on the Meeting agenda.
+Except for Mr. Patrick Goodfellow regarding the adoption of the resolution attached as Appendix B concerning the amendments to the terms of the 56,000 deferred share units granted to Mr. Patrick Goodfellow as described herein, and except as otherwise disclosed in this Circular, to the knowledge of the Corporation's management, no person who, (i) at any time since the beginning of the Corporation's financial year, has been a director or executive officer of the Corporation; (ii) is a proposed nominee for election as director of the Corporation; or (iii) is an associate or affiliate of any of the persons mentioned in paragraphs (i) or (ii) has any interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in any of the items on the Meeting agenda.